Durjoy001/Java_Tutorial/Java Basic/Basic.md

 # Use float or double?
     The precision of a floating point value indicates how many digits the value can have after the decimal point.
     The precision of float is only six or seven decimal digits, while double variables have a precision of about 15 digits.
     Therefore it is safer to use double for most calculations.

+# Java Type Casting
+Type casting is when you assign a value of one primitive data type to another type.
+In Java, there are two types of casting:

+    Widening Casting (automatically) - converting a smaller type to a larger type size byte -> short -> char -> int -> long -> float -> double

+    Narrowing Casting (manually) - converting a larger type to a smaller size type double -> float -> long -> int -> char -> short -> byte